Fabienne Wohlwend: W Series

-Endurance racing
+Nürburgring

 Wohlwend made her endurance racing debut in the VLN Series in 2019, contesting VLN5 in the V4 class.
-She did not finish the race after an incident at Schwedenkreuz.
+She did not finish the race after a major crash at Schwedenkreuz.
 She returned to the championship in 2021 in the VT2 category, with her first race cancelled due to snowfall and her second resulting in a 4th in class, followed up by a podium in NLS3.
 She was picked up by WS Racing to contest the 2021 Nürburgring 24 Hours Qualifying Race in their Audi R8 GT4 alongside Carrie Schreiner, Célia Martin and Laura Kraihammer – a last-minute replacement for Pippa Mann and Christina Nielsen who had failed to obtain the correct licences in time.
 A class win followed, impressing the outfit – and they retained the Liechtensteiner but moved her to their VT2-class BMW 328i for the 24 Hour race after Mann and Nielsen met their licence requirements, where she finished 9th in class after less than half of the race was run under green flags due to torrential rain and fog.

 Wohlwend returned to the NLS in 2022 with WS Racing's "Girls Only" GT4 squad.
-After not starting the first race of the season due to a practice crash for her co-driver, she took part in NLS3 before finishing her first full Nürburgring 24 Hours in 35th overall.
+After not starting the first race of the season due to a practice crash for co-driver Nielsen, she took part in NLS3 before finishing her first full Nürburgring 24 Hours in 35th overall joined by Schreiner, Martin and Mann.
+She returned to the category in 2023 with the same team in an updated model M4, however her entry was disqualified from the first round after breaching the Nürburgring's noise restrictions.
+The "Girls Only" crew went on to win both Nürburgring 24 Hour Qualirennen heats in class that season, but finished behind their team car in the main event having suffered a broken rear axle from a crash in the night.
+Wohlwend and Martin contested two more NLS races in 2023, retiring from one with the Girls Only squad from a puncture and finishing on the podium in the SP10 class in the finale with a PROsport Racing Aston Martin.

+Wohlwend returned to the team for 2024, scoring her third class podium in another weather-truncated Nürburgring 24 Hours.
+An oversubscription of drivers to the project in 2025 led to her competing in only two NLS races prior to the 24 Hours, winning one of the Qualirennen in torrential rain, before finishing 4th in the AT3 class of the N24 after co-driver Patricija Stalidzane ran up the back of a GT3 car entering a Code 60 at Metzgesfeld in the night.